saptarshidatta97/portfolio-blog/_posts/2024-11-09-are-we-living-in-a-simulation.md

 Supporters of the simulation hypothesis also point to:

-Computational Limits of Physics: Physics appears to follow strict, quantifiable rules that resemble a program’s code.
+- Computational Limits of Physics: Physics appears to follow strict, quantifiable rules that resemble a program’s code.
 Some interpret this as evidence of an underlying digital structure.
-Quantum Mechanics & "Reality Glitches": Quantum mechanics suggests that particles behave probabilistically until observed, which some interpret as a sort of "rendering" process, like how a simulation might not display details until necessary.
+- Quantum Mechanics & "Reality Glitches": Quantum mechanics suggests that particles behave probabilistically until observed, which some interpret as a sort of "rendering" process, like how a simulation might not display details until necessary.
-Rapid Advancements in Technology: With improvements in artificial intelligence and virtual reality, some think we might eventually create our own realistic simulations, implying that other civilizations could have done this before us.
+- Rapid Advancements in Technology: With improvements in artificial intelligence and virtual reality, some think we might eventually create our own realistic simulations, implying that other civilizations could have done this before us.

+Interstingly, the Bhagavad Gita does suggest that reality as we experience it is an illusion or maya, which can be seen as a form of simulation.
+According to the text, what we perceive as our physical reality is shaped by the mind and senses, which veil the true, eternal nature of the self, or atman.
+The Gita teaches that our attachment to this illusory world keeps us bound to the cycle of birth and rebirth (samsara), rather than recognizing the higher, eternal reality.

+In this view, the world we experience might be akin to a simulation, where our senses and ego construct a reality that seems real but is ultimately a limited version of the true nature of existence.
+Only by transcending this illusion, the Gita suggests, can one reach a state of enlightenment and union with the Divine, much like breaking free from a simulated world to understand a deeper truth.
+So yes, the idea of a simulation does resonate with certain philosophical and spiritual teachings in the Gita!